Helping you say goodbye

 If you’re planning a civil funeral, think about what the person who has died would have liked.
 You might want to ask yourself:

-would they have preferred a big send off or something quieter?
+would they have preferred a big, celebratory event or something quieter?

 did they have favourite pieces of music or favourite pieces of writing?